Chapter 51 BWV 104 Du Hirte Israel, höre

 The texts of this and the following verse offer the only examples of doubt in this cantata and the metaphor underlying the aria is that of being lost in the wastelands----if my Shepherd is too long concealed and I am afraid in the wilderness, my feeble steps yet continue and my mouth cries to You----Your, word arouses in me a faithful Abba (Father).
 In fact, this lyric is less about doubt than about natural anxiety; the steps, though weakened, persist and there is no suggestion of diminished faith in the ultimate Divine support.

-But whatever the possible interpretations of this text, there is no doubt that Bach saw it as a way of injecting some drama and troubled emotion into an otherwise gentle and benign work.
+But whatever the possible interpretations of this text, there is no doubt that Bach saw it as a way of injecting some drama and troubled emotion into an otherwise gentle, benign and potentially stactic work.

 The aria is in a free ritornello-cum-ternary form, the short middle section commencing at bar 26 and a revised A section returning at bar 38.The oboe semi-quavers create an impression of mild anxiety and the continuo quavers may well suggest steps, at time faltering, at others more positive.
 A moment of uncertainty is caught in the subtle (and easily missed) hiatus in the oboe parts in the fifth bar of the ritornello.
 The points of highest drama, however, are most apparent in bars 16-19 (and later 50-3) where melismas are used for the articulation of unease----bange.
 Here, wrenches in the vocal line and powerful chromatic harmony combine to give the strongest possible impression of unrest.
 Similar treatment is given to Lange----stressing the prolonged absence of the Lord----from bars 12 and 45.
 The message is simple if a little overly stark: one becomes fretful and apprehensive when the Lord′s presence is missed.